liadraz/Backend_Learning_Track/README.md

-# C# Learning Track – Weekly Practice Projects
+# Backend Developer Learning Track – Weekly Practice Projects

-This repository documents my personal learning path towards becoming a proficient Backend Developer (Full Stack), using C#, .NET Core, JS, React, and supporting technologies.
+This repository documents my personal learning path towards becoming a proficient Backend Developer (Full Stack), using C#, .NET Core, JS/TS, React, and supporting technologies.

 The repository contains a collection of small weekly projects, focused on applying specific programming concepts like OOP, data structures, clean code, and design principles.
 Each project reflects what I learned that week.